cbegin/graven/README.md

 simpler environment and far different take on dependency management, little is shared beyond the goals.

+Want to know more?
+Read about the [docs/motivation.md](Motivation for Graven)

 # Prerequisites

 Graven currently requires the following tools to be on your path: